BinoviTeam/checklist/codestyle.md

 <details>
   <summary>Remember about correct indentation between parent and child elements</summary>

-  > Each level of nesting, including text, contained inside the element, requires 2-space offset.
+  > Each level of nesting, including text, contained inside the element, requires a 2-space offset.
-  > Also blank line shouldn't be between parent and child elements.
+  > Also blank lines shouldn't be between parent and child elements.

   GOOD example